-Your species dwindling down
+Your people dwindling down…

-You can’t find your elders to teach you your own songs
+The young ones can’t find your elders to teach you your own songs

 For they are all almost gone

-So you can mate and prosper and continue living
+So, you can mate and prosper and continue living

 How wonderful is that!

 You are literally the songs of your fathers, mothers, great fathers,

-But how tragic it is:
+But how tragic it is now:

 They are not attracted to the unrecognizable songs you sing.

-You are there but at the same time you are not.
+You are there but at the same time… you are not.